TDarkShadow/iheartnewvegas/main.md

 Ballistic VFX overhaul.
 Bullet holes match ammo, casings match ammo, new custom particle effects impacts.
 - Install **IMPACT - The Michael Bay** (Main files).

-> If my computer can run this mod, yours probably can too.
+> ℹ️ My computer can run this version without issues.
+Check the **Readme** front page to compare your build against mine and decide for yourself which option you'd like to install.

 Additional files to install:
 - [**IMPACT - Compatibility Edition**](https://www.nexusmods.com/newvegas/mods/62050).
 Plugin replacer that automatically patches all weapons in the game, DLC, and mods, to have the appropriate shell csings and Impact Data Sets based on their ammo types.